 If you have...

-- suitable habitat will remain on-site following site development, or the gopher tortoises will be relocated off-site to a certified recipient site by an authorized agent,
+- suitable habitat will remain on-site following site development or the gopher tortoises will be relocated off-site to a permitted recipient site by an authorized agent,

 the 10 or Fewer Burrows permit is the right permit for you!